The Dumbbell Deadlift – How, Why & WHEN To Add it to Your Routine

 Trains Each Side Individually

 Dumbbells are great for unilateral training.
-This is ideal if you want to do a few extra sets and concentrate better on the target muscles.
+It is ideal if you want to do a few extra sets and concentrate better on the target muscles.
 You may even realize a physiological benefit with unilateral training.
 Scientists have determined that when you train both sides at the same time, the brain has to split the nerve impulse.
 When you train each side separately, however, the entire nerve impulse is directed just one way.
-This may lead to a better overall muscle contraction.
+It may lead to better overall muscle contraction.

-To correctly perform the barbell deadlift you have to follow strict form.
-Improper form can have serious consequences, especially with regard to the spine.
-The dumbbell version is a lot more forgiving, though it’s still not a good idea to use bad form on it!
+To correctly perform the barbell deadlift, you have to follow strict form.
+Improper form can have serious consequences, especially about the spine.
+The dumbbell version is a lot more forgiving, though it’s still not a good idea to use the bad form on it!